rigormortiz/dockerfiles/archlinuxarm-rpi-vnc/README.md

 ### Info
-This is an ArchlinuxARM image with only the basic packages needed to get a usable TigerVNC setup.
+This is an ArchlinuxARM image for Raspberry Pi with only the basic packages needed to get a usable TigerVNC setup.
 It is best to use this as a base image since there is no desktop or window manager provided.

 ### Flags
 The image takes the following flags at run time: